The Tractive GPS mainly utilizes GPS signals to accurately locate your pet.

 Accuracy of Smartphones and Navigation Systems vs. GPS Trackers

 Modern smartphones use a combination of GPS, cell networks, Bluetooth, as well as large databases of WLAN networks to determine location.
 To get these databases, Google and Apple collect large quantities of user data.
 Tractive GPS doesn't collect any such user data and only makes use of GPS and cell network signals to locate your pet.

 Automotive navigation systems are optimized for street navigation.
 Imprecise positions away from roads are corrected automatically to match up with the street map.
 This leads to more accurate route recordings.
 Since pets frequently travel away from roads, a similar route optimization isn't possible for pet trackers.

 Smartphones and navigation systems show the GPS positions directly on the built-in display.
-Pet trackers need to transmit the GPS data to the smartphone of the pet owner, before it can be displayed.
-Because this requires a lot of energy, it can only be done in certain time intervals.
+Pet trackers need to transmit the GPS data to the smartphone of the pet owner before it can be displayed.
+Because this requires a lot of energy, it can only be done at certain time intervals.